A NOTICE AND INVITATION TO ALL JOB APPLICANTS AND EMPLOYEES

 Andrew Hamilton, President of New York University

-This Affirmative Action and Equal Employment Opportunity Policy Statement (“the Policy”) applies to New York University in New York and Washington, D.C. (collectively, “the University”).
+This Affirmative Action and Equal Employment Opportunity Policy Statement (“the Policy”) applies to New York University in New York, Washington, D.C., and California (collectively, “the University”).

 Non-discrimination.
 Federal, state, and local equal employment opportunity laws combine to protect job applicants and employees from discrimination on the basis of a protected status/characteristic in recruiting, hiring, appointment, transfer, promotion, tenure, classification, referral, discharge, layoff, compensation, benefits, job training, tuition assistance, participation in University-sponsored educational, social, and recreational programs, and other aspects of employment.
 Consistent with applicable law and the University’s Non-Discrimination and Anti-Harassment Policy and Complaint Procedures for Employees, this Policy prohibits such discrimination against job applicants and employees based on the following protected statuses/characteristics—age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, sex, sexual orientation, unemployment status, veteran status, and any other legally protected basis.